-In this briefing, we will provide a general summary of the key features of Guernsey foundations, including their creation and administration, and we will explore some of the issues which will be of interest to those considering setting up a Guernsey foundation, including issues of control for the founder and confidentiality.
+In this note, we provide a general summary of the key features of Guernsey foundations and we explore some of the issues that will be of interest to those considering setting up a Guernsey foundation, including issues of control and confidentiality.

 Structure - the basics

 - A Guernsey foundation must have a purpose any may be established for any purpose, except that it cannot carry out any commercial activities (except those necessary for, and ancillary or incidental to, its purpose).

 A Guernsey foundation may (but is not required to) have beneficiaries.

 A Guernsey foundation must hold property or assets (which could include movables or immovables, and any share, right or interest in property, including any tangible or intangible property and any debt or thing in action).

 A Guernsey foundation has legal personality, separate and independent from its founder, and may contract, hold assets (including land) and sue in its own name.

 There is no separation of legal and beneficial ownership of assets (a Guernsey foundation owns the foundation assets).

 A Guernsey foundation does not issue shares and has no members.